donalstar/interview-task-service/README.md

 ## To start the service

-Start the web service per the instructions in https://github.com/Tradeshift/interview-task-service
+Start/unit-test the web service per the instructions in https://github.com/Tradeshift/interview-task-service